In 2020, during that interminable, soul-sapping period of house arrest known as lockdown, I started work on two book projects.

 John Sykes would make an equally fascinating case study.

-The death of Sykes prompted emotional tributes and by-numbers obituaries (Guardian, Telegraph), but the most revealing portraits emerged in videos posted by his associates on YouTube.
-Broadcaster Eddie Trunk, producer Michael Nielsen and bandmate Carmine Appice describe a brilliant musician and a difficult, wilful and introverted man.
+The death of Sykes prompted emotional tributes and by-numbers obituaries (Guardian, Telegraph),4 but the most revealing portraits emerged in videos posted by his associates on YouTube.
+Broadcaster Eddie Trunk, producer Michael Nielsen and bandmate Carmine Appice describe a brilliant musician and a sometimes difficult, wilful and introverted man.5

 Sykes’ dramatic arc is cinematic and ultimately tragic.
-The NWOBHM apprenticeship, rise to prominence with Thin Lizzy, rock stardom with Whitesnake, and the great betrayal by Coverdale; disappointment, bitterness, depression;1 the intermittent returns to action with Blue Murder, a resurrected Lizzy and as a solo artist; the abandoned projects and shelved recordings; retreat, illness, death.
+The NWOBHM apprenticeship, rise to prominence with Thin Lizzy, rock stardom with Whitesnake, and the great betrayal by Coverdale; the car chase through Los Angeles;6 disappointment, bitterness, depression;7 the intermittent returns to action with Blue Murder, a resurrected Lizzy and as a solo artist; the abandoned projects and shelved recordings; retreat, illness, death.
 How we cried when he was fallen!
 No last hurrah for the leonine demigod but, like those who have gone before, Sykes’ immortality is assured on the sonic plane.
 Guitar heroes never really die.

 On Sykes’ bouts of depression, note the comments of Tony Franklin and Carmine Appice in interviews with Full In Bloom.
 Cf. C. Appice & I. Gittins, Stick It!
 (Chicago 2016), 201.